Tired of Reading? Please listen to the blog

 - Ambulatory blood pressure monitoring helps to guide patients suffering from hypertension.

 These developments in non-invasive cardiology, along with its increasing role in angiography and assessing anatomy, blood flow, and cardiovascular function, have led to a steep rise in the demand for non-invasive cardiologists.
-Therefore, MBBS degree holders have an excellent opportunity to enroll for fellowship in non-invasive cardiology in India.
+Therefore, MBBS degree holders have an excellent opportunity to enroll for a fellowship in noninvasive cardiology in India.
 It provides their career with a path full of opportunities.

-The Demand for Non-Invasive Cardiologists in India
+The Demand for Non-Invasive Cardiologists after MBBS in India

 The cardiology industry faces a severe shortage of skilled professionals not only in India but also across the globe.
 As discussed before, the Indian population is at a high risk of getting affected by heart conditions.
 In 2016, heart disease emerged as the leading cause of fatalities in India, with 1.7 million deaths.